 Near the base of the knife there is a cut out just wide enough for a thick belt or strap to fit into.
 Inside this cut out wedged into the frame of the knife is a razor sharp blade no more than a quarter of an inch long that is specifically designed to cut though a seat belt.
 This can be done relatively safely as compared to trying to use a naked blade and risk further injury to the victim or worse yet injury to the emergency tech.
 The last thing needed in an emergency is more victims being made.

-The loan prepper may one day come upon an motor vehicle crash and only be equipped with his/her EMS knife.
+The lone prepper may one day come upon a motor vehicle crash and only be equipped with his/her EMS knife.
 With this tool and a little know how they will be more than equipped to handle the situation.
-On the opposite end of the spectrum the prepper may be the one that is the victim of a motor vehicle crash and must save their own ass because no help is coming.
+On the opposite end of the spectrum, the prepper may be the one that is the victim of a crash and must save their own ass because no help is coming.
 Cut you belt and break you way out.
 That EMS knife by your side will be a great asset to your survival.

 Recommendation: Snake Eye Tactical EMS Rescue Knife